clumsyCoder00/Persistence-of-Vision-Harddrive-Clock/README.md

 # Persistence of Vision Harddrive Clock
 ## Operation
-- Face of clock is a harddrive platter with a slot cut in it from perimeter to center of disk.
+- Face of clock is generated with a spinning harddrive platter with a slot cut in it from perimeter to center of disk.
 - LED array is installed behind the harddrive platter.
 - A hall effect sensor (OH090U) triggers an external interrupt on every rotation.
 - The microcontroller calculates the speed of the disk, and the timing for flashing the lights for the hands on each rotation.